-It is the responsibility of the student to notify the instructor at the beginning of the week when the class requirements will not be met due to an extenuating circumstance (such as physical injury, death of immediate family, disasters).
+It is the responsibility of the student to notify the instructor at the beginning of the week when the class requires will not be met due to an extenuating circumstance (such as physical injury, death of immediate family, disasters).
 The student must complete the week's requirements to prevent disruption in academic progression.

-Students are expected to complete all exams, assignments, and course requirements at the scheduled time stated in the syllabus.
-Any course requirement that is turned in late.
+Students are expected to complete all exams, assignments, and course requirements at the scheduled time stated in the Syllabus.
+Any course requirement that is turned in late will be graded as stated below: